dsidavis/RFundamentals/FunctionCalls.md

 ### Step 3
 The remaining 2 arguments in the call are "article.xml" and 2.
-We match these two the first
+We match these two the first parameters.

+Remember that R has not evaluated the arguments in the call.
+It has only associated the expressions in the call with the relevant parameters.
+Lazy evaluation defers the evaluation of each argument until the corresponding parameter is actually referenced.

+match.call()